 The Body Bypass

-Body hatred is so common in many secular and religious organizations.
+Dis-embodiment in the service of spiritual awakening is another key spiritual bypassing example.
+Body hatred is very common in many secular and religious organizations.

 The word “flesh” was taken literally by my fundamentalist Sunday school teachers when it relates, not to the sense of physicality, but to the experience of the personal mind.
 Flesh, as St. Paul meant it, refers to the experience of separateness created by identification with the personal mind.